zmaril/d3.js-boilerplate/readme.md

 # d3.js Boilerplate

 d3.js Boilerplate is a template designed to help you build a sophisticated data driven document as fast as possible.
+By providing a full featured template and encouraging the use of coffeescript and various other javascript libraries, this project hopes to cut down on development time.

 ## Quick start